jonnitto/Uberspace.Deployer/README.md

 ```

-Create `deploy.yaml` with following content and edit it following points:
+Create a file with the name `deploy.yaml` with following content and edit it following points:

 - Replace `domain.tld` with the corresponding domain, **without** `www.`
 - Replace `__SERVER__` with corresponding server name.
 You'll find the infos on the [uberspace dashboard].
 - Replace `__USER__` with the corresponding uberspace username
 - Replace `__OWNER__/__REPOSITORY` with the corresponding repository
 - Add the `slack_webhook`. (optional) [You can register it here][slack webhook]